Residential bridging loans

 Be upfront about complications

 Adverse credit, title issues, non-standard construction, or a less-than-straightforward exit are not necessarily reasons a case will be declined.
-But they do affect which lenders will consider it and how the case is structured.
-Disclosing complications early means the broker can match you to the right lender first time, rather than discovering the issue mid-process and having to start again with a different lender.
+But they do affect which lenders will consider it.
+Disclosing complications early means the broker can match you to the right lender first time.

 What to expect after you check eligibility

 Squared Money operates as an introducer.
-When you check your eligibility through this site, you are not applying for a loan, receiving a quote, or committing to anything.
-You are providing enough information for a specialist bridging broker to assess whether your case is viable and which lenders are likely to consider it.
+When you check your eligibility, you are not applying for a loan, receiving a quote, or committing to anything.
+You are providing enough information for a specialist bridging broker to assess whether your case is viable.

 1